 Coast-to-coast thrills and chills are in store at theme parks and amusement parks.
 And the Scaredy-Parks guide is your one-stop resource for all of the Halloween events at North American parks.

-The 2012 version of the popular event features haunted mazes themed to Silent Hill, The Walking Dead, Penn & Teller, and Alice Cooper.
+The 2013 version of the popular event features haunted mazes themed to The Walking Dead, The Cabin in the Woods, An American Werewolf in London, and more.
+Read my review.

 Six Flags.
 Used with permission.